September Gardening Advice 2020

 Our final piece of September gardening advice is to give your established evergreen hedges a final trim to create a formal shape over winter.

 The end of summer sees the transformation of flowers to fruits and it’s the perfect time to harvest so go out and pick the berries, nuts and various fruits your edible hedgerow offers.
 With the Great British Bake Off back on our TV’s this week, get some inspiration and try some of the countless recipes available online, or from cookbooks, our personal favourite is The Hedgerow Cookbook.
 You can check out our previous blog ‘When to harvest hedgerow fruit’ which has a helpful guide on hedgerow fruits and when to harvest.

-Don’t be a greedy gardener, leave some fruits for garden birds who adore the luscious treats.
-If you want to attract more birds to your garden, we supply RSPB approved hedging bundles which includes a selection of hedge plants with bird friendly features.
+Leave some fruits for garden birds who adore these luscious treats.
+If you want to attract more birds to your garden, we supply RSPB approved hedging bundles which include a selection of hedge plants with bird friendly features.